 ELIZABETH E. TOCCI (1994, now deceased): She opened her first gay bar in 1963 and, beginning in 1971, owned and ran The Patch in Calumet City, which became one of the oldest lesbian-owned establishments in the nation.
 She was active in local business circles and long provided financial aid and a supportive environment to lesbian and gay persons.
-Born in Chicago in 1935, she died in Calumet City on December 5, 2010.
+Born in Chicago in 1935, she died in Calumet City in 2010.

 JOANNE E. TRAPANI (1993): After a decade of New York City adivism, she co-chaired the Illinois Gay and Lesbian Task Force for several terms and has served as liaison to state and local governments and agencies.
 In 1997 she joined the Oak Park village board as the first open lesbian elected to office in Illinois, and in 2001 village voters elected her as board president.
-She retired from that board in 2005 and now chairs Elmwood Park's Board of Fire and Police Commissioners.
+She retired from that board in 2005 and later chaired Elmwood Park's Board of Fire and Police Commissioners.

 THOMAS M. TUNNEY (1995): In 1981, in his early 20s, he bought Lake View's venerable Ann Sather Restaurant and built it into a virtual community center for lesbian and gay Chicagoans and for older adults.
 He has been active in business groups, IMPACT, Human Rights Campaign, and the Democratic Party.
-He backed Open Hand Chicago's home-meals program, hosted countless gay and lesbian efforts and the White Crane Wellness Center, and in 2003 was elected Chicago's first openly gay alderman, representing the 44th Ward.
+He backed Open Hand Chicago's home-meals program, hosted countless gay and lesbian efforts and the White Crane Wellness Center, and in 2003 became Chicago's first openly gay alderman, representing the 44th Ward.
 He has been re-elected twice.

 RICHARD B. TURNER (1991): As a senior philanthropic administrator, he was co-founder and national president of Funders Concerned About AIDS.
-He is now manager of corporate contributions for Peoples Energy Corporation.
-He has led in numerous civic, cultural, and charitable groups and is on Hubbard Street Dance Chicago's advisory board.
+He later became manager of corporate contributions for Integrys Energy Group.
+He has led in numerous civic, cultural, and charitable groups, has served on Hubbard Street Dance Chicago's advisory board, and has chaired the Chicago Academy for the Arts board.

 MARILYN URSO, R.N.
-(2009): For 17 years she was Howard Brown Health Center's research registered nurse and is a Friend of the Community for her unprecedented dedication to her job and to clients.
+(2009, now deceased): For 17 years she was Howard Brown Health Center's research registered nurse and was named a Friend of the Community for her unprecedented dedication to her job and to clients.
 For them, frequently in times of crisis, she was a warm, welcoming, and supportive presence, nurturing both clinic and clients with professionalism and encouragement.
+Born Marilyn Czosek in Chicago in 1927, she died of lung cancer in Sandwich, Illinois, on January 10, 2012.

-DICK UYVARI (2006): Since 1979, he has been a major force in Chicago's organized LGBT sports world, serving as an officer or on the board of numerous sports -based organizations and as a major philanthropist and fundraiser, much of that time with his late partner, the Hall of Fame inductee Joe La Pat.
+DICK UYVARI (2006): Since 1979, he has been a major force in Chicago's organized LGBT sports world, serving as an officer or on the board of numerous sports-based or other LGBT organizations and as a major philanthropist and fundraiser, much of that time with his late partner, the Hall of Fame inductee Joe La Pat.